Sharon A Bolos - West Haven City Mayor

 I am a home-based accountant working for Precision Care, P.C., a West Haven business and Shabby 2 Sheek Salon.

 Shortly after graduation, I worked as a corporate budget analyst for Iomega Corporation for 18 months before moving to Oklahoma.
 As an analyst, I supported several departments including Marketing, Facilities, IT, Human Resources, Legal, and CEO.
 During college, I worked for the same company both as a payroll and accounts payable clerk.
 I also worked for Ogden City in Risk Management and Human Resources.

 I have been a member of the West Haven Events Committee since February, 2006.
 I am the director of the West Haven Days 5K.
 I have served as PTA Treasurer for Rocky Mountain Junior High and Fremont High School and have conducted audits for several PTA organizations.
-I am a member of the Community Council at Rocky Mountain.
 I am a reading volunteer at Country View Elementary.